azkaban/azkaban/documents/2.1/index.markdown

 #Documents ver 2.1

 ###[Installation](./installation.html)
-Instructions on how to install Azkaban
+Instructions on how to setup the database and install Azkaban.